 - Wobbly legs

-If you are going on vacation this summer and can’t take your dog with you it is best to have him stay in a kennel or send him to a doggie daycare where he can play with other dogs and get exercise during the day.
+If you are going on vacation this summer and can’t take your dog with you, it is best to have him stay in a kennel or send him to a doggie daycare where he can play with other dogs and exercise during the day.

 Buy your dog a harness (collar)

-Sometimes, dogs become erratic in hot weather and may run here and there.
-Dogs should wear a collar with ID tags at all times when in public so that if they are suddenly ill, you can find and treat/her quickly.
+Sometimes, dogs become erratic in hot weather and may run occasionally.
+Dogs should wear a collar with ID tags when in public so that if they are suddenly ill, you can find and treat/her quickly.

-If you live in a hot climate and are planning to go away this summer it’s important to leave your dog in a cool place.
-If you don’t have air conditioning in your house, you may consider a small cooler for dogs.
+If you live in a hot climate and plan to go away this summer, leaving your dog in a cool place is essential.
+You may consider a small cooler for dogs if you don’t have air conditioning.

 Invest in premium dog summer clothes

 Make sure that the clothes you buy are comfortable and well-fitted.
-It’s a good idea to get clothes that have elasticized waists and cuffs so they won’t slip or fall off your dog.
-Also, it’s important to keep in mind that dogs can overheat easily so ensure that the clothes you buy are lightweight and breathable.
+Getting clothes with elasticized waists and cuffs is a good idea so they won’t slip or fall off your dog.
+Also, it’s important to remember that dogs can overheat easily, so ensure that the clothes you buy are lightweight and breathable.

 Dog summer beds

-My dog loves her new bed!
-She is a small dog and likes to curl up in a ball so the smaller size works perfectly for her.
-It was also really easy to put together I did it by myself (and I’m not very handy) I would definitely recommend this product.
+My dog loves her new dog bed!
+She is a small dog and likes to curl up in a ball, so the smaller size works perfectly for her.
+It was also effortless to put together.
+I did it by myself (and I’m not very handy).
+I would recommend this product.